muquit/mailsend-go/README.md

 ```

 # Version
-The current stable ersion of mailsend-go is 1.0.10, released on Dec-06-2020
+The current stable ersion of mailsend-go is 1.0.11, released on Apr-04-2026.

-The current beta version is v1.0.11-b3.
-Note: v1.0.11-b1 was
-the first cut with support for SMTP [XOAUTH2](https://developers.google.com/workspace/gmail/imap/xoauth2-protocol)

 Please look at [ChangeLog](ChangeLog.md) for what has changed in the current version.